American Indians in Oklahoma

 The language of the United Keetoowah Band of Cherokee Indians in Oklahoma is Keetoowah Cherokee.

 The Wichita and Affiliated Tribes consist of the Wichita, Waco, Keechi, and Tawakoni Tribes.
 Their original homeland was in the Central and Southern Plains of the United States: Texas, Oklahoma, and Kansas.
 The Wichita and Affiliated Tribes have always been in and around Oklahoma; they were forced out by the Confederates in 1863 during the Civil War.
 Only a few were able to return to Indian Territory in 1867.

 The Wichita and Affiliated Tribes have their own language, Wichita, which is a Caddoan language.
 They originally lived in grass houses in the spring, summer, and fall, going on buffalo hunts and living in tipis during the winter.

-The symbol of the Wyandotte is the turtle.
-The Wyandotte origin stories teach that the world was created on a turtle.
-The willow branches above the turtle signify the influence of Christianity.
-The war club and peace pipe represent war and peace.
+The symbol of the Wyandotte is the turtle, and the tribe's origin stories teach that the world was created on a turtle.
+The willow branches above the turtle signify the influence of Christianity, while the war club and peace pipe represent war and peace.
 In the center of the turtle is the council fire of the Council of Nations.
 The twelve points of the shield signify the twelve clans of the Wyandotte.